adamgreig/stm32ral/README.md

 This project provides a Rust RAL (register access layer) for all STM32 microcontrollers.

-The underlying data is generated via the SVD files in [stm32-rs](https://github.com/adamgreig/stm32-rs).
+The underlying data is generated via the patched SVD files in [stm32-rs](https://github.com/adamgreig/stm32-rs).

 [Documentation](https://docs.rs/stm32ral)